ADHD Therapy

 • Help them assign time to each individual task (you are teaching time management)

-• Minimize distraction at their desk, and experiment with them how they work best (do they like listening to background music, or need to move around as they recite a poem, or work best with a study buddy?)
+• Minimize distraction at their desk, and experiment with them how they work best (do they like listening to background music, or need to move around as they remember the times tables, or work best with a study buddy, or sit close to you while you prepare dinner?)

 • Allow them breaks in between tasks